Yamavu/PicoMite_User_Manual/src/function/PicoMite_User_Manual_f_.md

 complex SELECT and IF THEN ELSEIF ENDIF clauses and is processed in a much more efficient manner.

-‘userfunname$’ can be any string or variable or function that resolves to the name of a normal user function (not an in-built command).
+´userfunname$´ can be any string or variable or function that resolves to the name of a normal user function (not an in-built command).

-‘userfunparameters’ are the same parameters that would be used to call the function directly.
+´userfunparameters´ are the same parameters that would be used to call the function directly.

 A typical use for this command could be writing any sort of emulator where